lubranoa/CS362-Portfolio-Project/README.md

 ### GitHub CI Workflow

-This [workflow](/.github/workflows/python-app.yml) does a few major things:
+The following workflow carries out a few major things:

   1) Runs when pushes or pull requests trigger it.